HKICON Conservation Awards 2022

 The Hong Kong Institute of Architectural Conservationists (HKICON) Conservation Awards are now open for submissions of entries.
 The award recognizes exemplary efforts by local professionals to conserve built heritage and to promote excellence in the field of heritage conservation in Hong Kong.

 1. The applicant must be a registered HKICON Associate Member, Professional Member, Corporate Members or Fellow.
-Every submission entry is required to satisfy the nomination requirements, as stipulated in Section B of the Application Form. by seeking the endorsement from three HKICON Professional Members and/or Fellows who are not affiliated with the submitted project.
+Every submission entry is required to satisfy the nomination requirements, as stipulated in Section B by seeking the endorsement from three HKICON Professional Members and/or Fellows who are not affiliated with the submitted project.

 3. One or more entries may be submitted by each HKICON Associate Member, Professional Member, Corporate Members or Fellow.